delta3d/delta3d/branches/BRANCH_V_1_0/delta3d/readme.txt

 # Building From Source #
 ########################

-Delta3D is a cross-platform open-source set of libraries, and therefore we try to support as many platforms and compilers as possible.

-Here's what we know does works:
+Known Here's what we know does works:

 Win32 w/ Microsoft Visual Studio .NET 7.1
 Win32 w/ Microsoft Visual C++ Toolkit 2003, .NET Framework SDK 1.1, & SCons
 Linux w/ gcc3.4.x
 Linux w/ gcc4.0.0

-Here's what we know doesn't work:

-Win32 w/ Microsoft Visual Studio 6.0 (or less)
-Win32 w/ MinGW (coming soon!)
-Win32 w/ Cygwin
-Linux w/ gcc3.3.x
-Linux w/ gcc4.0.1+ (requires a patch to OSG 0.9.9 to work).
+Note: gcc4.0.1+ requires a patch to OSG 0.9.9 to work.

 Note about Linux distrubutions: We test on Fedora Core 4 but have reports of Delta3D running on Ubuntu, SuSE, Mandriva, & Gentoo.
 Please contact us if you